Saturday, September 28th

 An elderly man reflects on the warning his grandfather gave him as a boy.

-When a down-on-her-luck woman runs away to escape a future she’s losing control of, her car breaks down in the desert, leaving her stranded and forcing her to face her biggest obstacle – herself.
+A woman is stranded in the desert, forcing her to face her biggest obstacle – herself.

 Our Rose Garden